Qubinode/qubinode_kvmhost_setup_collection/README.md

 # Qubinode kvmhost Setup Collection for Ansible
-This Ansible Collection for Virtual Machines Setup provides a set of roles for configuring and managing KVM hosts in baremetal servers using RHEL-based Linux operating systems, such as RHEL Qubinode servers.
+This Ansible Collection for Virtual Machines Setup provides a set of roles for configuring and managing KVM hosts in baremetal servers using RHEL-based Linux operating systems.
 This collection can help to simplify the process of deploying and managing virtual machines by automating the setup process.

 # Collection directories and files Reference
 https://docs.ansible.com/ansible/latest/dev_guide/developing_collections_structure.html#collection-directories-and-files